greenbrian/musical-spork/ENT_README.md

 # Enterprise Demo Setup

 ## Step 1: Use Packer to build AMIs
+This is most likely optional as Terraform will automatically pull the latest hashi-stack AMIs from our account.

 0. change to the packer directory `packer/`
 1. Download Consul, Nomad, and Vault binaries locally (Vault enterprise required, Consul and Nomad Enterprise )
 2. Copy packer/vars.json.example to packer/vars.json